 Avoid Student Loan Relief Scams

-During the pandemic, the government paused payments for federal loans and scammers are capitalizing on the confusion that surrounds what’s happening with student loan policy and potential forgiveness.
+With the end of the COVID-19 Loan Payment Pause, countless student loan borrowers will soon be responsible for making payments again.
+Unfortunately, scammers are capitalizing on the confusion that surrounds student loan policy and potential forgiveness.

 Upfront Costs

-Being charged for a service that has not yet been rendered is a red flag.
+Being charged for a service that hasn’t yet been rendered is a red flag.
 Companies that ask for payment upfront want to pocket money for a service they won’t provide, or a job they won’t complete.

-Additionally, debt relief companies may be charging you for the convenience of doing something you can do yourself or with the department of education at no cost.
-The Department of Education has a number of repayment plans that allow you to consolidate federal loans or make payments based on income.
-Visit studentloan.gov to learn more and apply.
+Additionally, debt relief companies may charge you for the convenience of doing something you can do yourself at no cost.
+Through the Department of Education, borrowers can consolidate federal loans or choose a repayment plan based on income or other factors.
+Visit Federal Student Aid to learn more and apply.

 Immediate Forgiveness